 5.8.5.1.3 Contact between students and instructional faculty who teach a distance learning class shall be provided as set forth in California Code of Regulations, Title V.

-5.9 Formula hour credit for team teaching and co-teaching will be computed in proportion to the percentage of lecture or lab time that is assigned to each faculty member as approved by the appropriate Dean or Director.
+5.9 Formula hour credit for team teaching and co-teaching will be computed in proportion to the percentage of lecture or lab time that is assigned to each faculty member as approved by the assigned administrator.

 Online Instruction

-5.10 Online education includes both the Hybrid and Online classes defined by Title 5 where the instructor and student are separated by distance and interact through the assistance of technology.
-All distance education courses must meet the state and federal requirements, and if a course does not meet these requirements, then necessary steps will be taken to ensure compliance.
-For all courses offering online components there shall be regular and effective contact between the faculty member and the students as verified by a student identification process.
+5.10 Online education, also known as Distance Education (DE) courses are delivered using the campus-supported learning management system.
+Online Education is defined by Administrative Procedure 4105.
+The definition of Online Education shall be in accordance with Title 5 California Code of Regulations.

-5.10.1 The determination of which courses in the curriculum may be offered in an online format, in addition to instructor/student contact requirements, shall be in accordance with the Title 5 California Code of Regulations.
+5.10.1 The determination of which courses in the curriculum that may be offered in the online format will require separate approval.
+The review and approval of new and existing distance education courses shall follow the curriculum approval procedures outlined in Administrative Procedure 4020, Program, Curriculum, and Course Development.
+Courses may be approved to be offered in fully online, hybrid and blended modalities.
+Additionally, courses may be approved to be offered fully online with mutual agreement (FOMA).
+Courses approved to be offered in the Online format shall be in accordance with the Title 5 California Code of Regulations.

-5.10.2 All online instructors, prior to their first distance education assignment, shall complete training in online pedagogy, an online learning management system and accessibility standards, provide evidence of prior training, or demonstrate mastery or competencies in these areas.
-The Distance Education Coordinators and/or OEI certified trainers will make recommendations to the Dean or designee for faculty who meet the requirements.
+5.10.2 All online instructors, prior to their first distance education assignment, shall complete training or demonstrate proficiency in basic technology skills and online pedagogical skills (course design, student interaction/authentication, student assessment and accessibility) in order to assure that online course quality translates into student success.
+The Distance Education Coordinators and/or OEI certified trainers will make recommendations to the assigned administrator or designee for faculty who meet the requirements in accordance with Administrative Procedure 4105.

-5.10.3 Such training, for eligible faculty as defined in 5.11, must be pre-approved by the Dean, and shall be compensated either via the unit member’s professional development obligation or at the unit member’s rate of pay on the Temporary, Part-Time & Full-Time Overload Two-Thirds Laboratory/Hourly Faculty Salary Schedule (Appendix B), at the option of the unit member.
+5.10.3 Such training, for eligible faculty as defined in 5.11, must be pre-approved by the assigned administrator, and shall be compensated either via the unit member’s professional development obligation or at the unit member’s rate of pay on the Ancillary Salary Schedule (Appendix B-4) at the option of the unit member.
 Any training used for salary schedule column advancement cannot be compensated by the District.

 5.10.4 Becoming qualified to teach online courses does not require a faculty member to accept assignment to teach an online course.